phi-core/phi-core.github.io/README.md

 - Biostatistics and Machine Learing
 - Clinical and Molecular Data Integration

+## Bioinformatics Training

+We offer basic Bioinformatics training on supported analyses solutions to individuals and labs upon request.

+## Funding
+The Core is funded by the National Institute for Health Research (NIHR) Biomedical Research Centre at South London and Maudsley NHS Foundation Trust and King’s College London.

 ## Operation and Costing Model

 We work collaboratively with core users to ensure the highest quality and integrity of data outputs and analysis.